-- 1 envisaged. - 2 THE CHAIRMAN: We'll all have an opportunity over the - 3 weekend, having heard from Professor Savage and - 4 Dr Taylor, to consider where the evidence stands, and - 5 not just in relation to Mr Keane's evidence, but - 6 in relation to the various other witnesses who are - 7 scheduled to give evidence next week. - 8 I think this means that Mr Brown will not - 9 realistically be giving evidence on Monday, but I do - 10 want him to give his evidence before Dr Armour gives - 11 hers, which I think is next Thursday. - 12 After we finish today, we will be reviewing the list - 13 of witnesses scheduled to give evidence next week and it - 14 may be that not all of them are still required, or some - of the points that will be raised with them, which we - had intended to raise with them, will be unnecessary. - 17 But we will review that after we finish and see if - 18 we can get pretty much back on track by the end of next - week. - 20 MR MILLAR: Can I say then to Mr Keane when he arrives, sir, - 21 that he will not be giving evidence today, as I'm sure - he would quite like to know what is going to happen. - 23 THE CHAIRMAN: I'm relying on what I'm told about the - 24 discussions between various counsel who are most likely - 25 to be questioning Dr Taylor, and I understand that while

-- 1 everyone's confident that that evidence will finish - 2 today, it's unlikely to finish before lunchtime.
-Once - 3 we get into the afternoon -- - 4 MR MILLAR: There's also the fact, all other things being - 5 equal, it's not particularly good that he be in the - 6 witness box and left not able to discuss anything with - 7 anyone over the weekend, for example.
-I think, in all - 8 the circumstances, it seems that's the sensible thing. - 9 THE CHAIRMAN: Normally -- I should say for future - 10 reference -- I wouldn't be too concerned about that, but - 11 I can understand how the evidence that has been given - 12 already by Dr Taylor, and will be given by Dr Taylor, is - 13 relevant in some respects to the evidence which is going - 14 to be given by your client.
-And I accept that it would - be better, in these particular circumstances, if he had - 16 a little time with you and your solicitor to consider - 17 that before he starts his evidence. - 18 MR MILLAR: Thank you very much, sir. - 19 THE CHAIRMAN: Okay. - DR ROBERT TAYLOR (continued) - 21 Ouestions from MS ANYADIKE-DANES (continued) - 22 MS ANYADIKE-DANES: Good morning, Dr Taylor. - 23 Dr Taylor, we covered some ground yesterday and - 24 there are a few things out of your evidence yesterday - 25 that I will need to recap with you, but I'm not going to
+2 THE CHAIRMAN: We'll all have an opportunity over the 3 weekend, having heard from Professor Savage and 4 Dr Taylor, to consider where the evidence stands, and 5 not just in relation to Mr Keane's evidence, but б in relation to the various other witnesses who are 7 scheduled to give evidence next week.
+8 I think this means that Mr Brown will not 9 realistically be giving evidence on Monday, but I do 10 want him to give his evidence before Dr Armour gives 11 hers, which I think is next Thursday.
+12 After we finish today, we will be reviewing the list 13 of witnesses scheduled to give evidence next week and it 14 may be that not all of them are still required, or some 15 of the points that will be raised with them, which we 16 had intended to raise with them, will be unnecessary.
+17 But we will review that after we finish and see if 18 we can get pretty much back on track by the end of next 19 week.
+20 MR MILLAR: Can I say then to Mr Keane when he arrives, sir, 21 that he will not be giving evidence today, as I'm sure he would quite like to know what is going to happen.THE CHAIRMAN: I'm relying on what I'm told about the everyone's confident that that evidence will finish 1 2 today, it's unlikely to finish before lunchtime.
+Once 3 we get into the afternoon --4 MR MILLAR: There's also the fact, all other things being equal, it's not particularly good that he be in the 5 б witness box and left not able to discuss anything with 7 anyone over the weekend, for example.
+I think, in all the circumstances, it seems that's the sensible thing.
+8 9 THE CHAIRMAN: Normally -- I should say for future 10 reference -- I wouldn't be too concerned about that, but I can understand how the evidence that has been given 11 already by Dr Taylor, and will be given by Dr Taylor, is 12 13 relevant in some respects to the evidence which is going 14 to be given by your client.
+And I accept that it would 15 be better, in these particular circumstances, if he had a little time with you and your solicitor to consider 16 17 that before he starts his evidence.
+18 MR MILLAR: Thank you very much, sir.
+19 THE CHAIRMAN: Okay.
+20 DR ROBERT TAYLOR (continued) 21 Ouestions from MS ANYADIKE-DANES (continued) 22 MS ANYADIKE-DANES: Good morning, Dr Taylor.
+23 Dr Taylor, we covered some ground yesterday and 24 there are a few things out of your evidence yesterday that I will need to recap with you, but I'm not going to seek to do that now.
+I will try and proceed in a more or less chronological order as to what happened and pick up some of these other points.
+So forgive me if I ask you something that you already dealt with yesterday, it's simply in an effort to clarify something.